accesscode-2-1/unit-5/lessons/5 static.md

 A static initializer is run right before the first time a class is used in any way.

 > :dart: **Exercise:** The <code>Math.sqrt()</code> method is relatively slow compared to many other math functions.
 Write a class that precomputes the square roots of the numbers 0 through 100 in a static list.
 Using this array, provide a <code>fastSqrt()</code> method that takes an integer and uses the list to provide a fast square root result.
-If the paramter is not between 0 and 100, fall back to <code>Math.sqrt()</code>.
+If the parameter is not between 0 and 100, fall back to <code>Math.sqrt()</code>.

 ## Nested classes

 ## Inner classes